kilbey-lyle/YourTube/testing.md

 fixed is public toggle to set when editing, did this by adding an if else statment in tmeplate

 unable to click oon edit button, edit page does not open, added url for to feed template

+manually typing in your reviews into search bar breaks app, same is true for edit, delete, create screen protection added ot all - check to make sure there is a user is session var

+if review id is know any user is able to delete rveiew - fixed by adding a session user, created by check